bsuraj23/NineThirtyBatch/README.md

   * Compilation means coverts the whole program into machine code at once before execution.
   * Interpreter means Executes code line by line at runtime.

 2.Understand about VS code and the shortcuts?
+Visual Studio Code (VS Code) is a powerful, free, and lightweight code editor developed by Microsoft.
+It's used for various programming languages and is available on Windows, macOS, and Linux.
 3.Find the difference between (=) and (==)?

 (14-08-2025)